Gated Memory Policy: In-Context Memorization and Adaptation: Abstract

 \section{Abstract}

-Robotic manipulation tasks exhibit varying memory requirements, ranging from Markovian tasks that require no memory to non-Markovian tasks that depend on historical information spanning single or multiple interaction trials.
+Robotic manipulation tasks exhibit varying memory requirements, ranging from Markovian tasks that require no memory to non-Markovian tasks that demand \emph{in-context memorization} of historical information within a single trial or \emph{in-context adaptation} based on the outcomes of multiple past trials.
 Surprisingly, simply extending observation histories of a visuomotor policy often leads to a significant performance drop due to distribution shift and overfitting.
-To address these issues, we propose Gated Memory Policy (GMP), a visuomotor policy that learns both when to recall memory and what to recall.
+To address these issues, we propose Gated Memory Policy (GMP), a visuomotor policy that learns both when to recall memory and what to recall, enabling both in-context memorization and adaptation.
 To learn when to recall memory, GMP employs a learned memory gate mechanism that selectively activates history context only when necessary, improving robustness and reactivity.
 To learn what to recall efficiently, GMP introduces a lightweight cross-attention module that constructs effective latent memory representations.
 To further enhance robustness, GMP injects diffusion noise into historical actions, mitigating sensitivity to noisy or inaccurate histories during both training and inference.
-On our proposed non-Markovian benchmark MemMimic, GMP achieves a 30.1\% average success rate improvement over long-history baselines, while maintaining competitive performance on Markovian tasks in RoboMimic.
+GMP achieves a 30.1\% average success rate improvement over long-history baselines on our proposed non-Markovian benchmark MemMimic, a 26.6\% improvement over VLA baselines on MIKASA-Robo benchmark, while maintaining competitive performance on Markovian tasks in RoboMimic.
 All code, data and in-the-wild deployment instructions are available on our \href{https://gated-memory-policy.github.io}{project website}.